ZhgChgLi/ZMediumToJekyll/README.md

 ----

 ## Setup

+- You can follow along with each step of this process by watching the following [video tutorial](https://www.youtube.com/watch?v=qsnZKFL3vks)

 1. Click the green button `Use this template` located above and select `Create a new repository`.
+2. Repo Owner could be an organization or username
+2. Enter the **Repository Name**, which usually uses your **GitHub Username/Organization Name** and ends with `.github.io`, for example, my organization name is `zhgchgli` than it'll be `zhgchgli.github.io`.
-2. Enter respository name as the URL path you wish to use and select `public`, then click `Create repository from template`.
+3. Select the `public` repository option, and then click on `Create repository from template`.
-- respository name(URL path) **MUST** end with `.github.io`
-3. Granted access to GitHub Actions, go to the `Settings` tab in your GitHub repository, select `Actions` -> `General`, and find the `Workflow permissions` section.
-Below that, select `Read and write permissions`, and click on `Save` to save the changes.
+4. Grant access to GitHub Actions by going to the `Settings` tab in your GitHub repository, selecting `Actions` -> `General`, and finding the `Workflow permissions section`, then, select `Read and write permissions`, and click on `Save` to save the changes.

+*If you choose a different Repository Name, the GitHub page will be `https://username.github.io/Repository Name` instead of `https://username.github.io/`, and you will need to fill in the `baseurl` field in `_config.yml` with your Repository Name.

+*If you are using an organization and cannot enable `Read and Write permissions` in the repository settings, please refer to the organization settings page and enable it there.

 ### First-time run

 1. Please refer to the configuration information in the section below and make sure to specify your Medium username in the `_zmediumtomarkdown.yml` file.
+2. ⌛️ Please wait for the `Automatic Build` and `pages-build-deployment` gitHub actions to finish before making any further changes.
-2. Then, you can manually run the ZMediumToMarkdown GitHub action by going to the `Actions` tab in your GitHub repository, selecting the `ZMediumToMarkdown` action, clicking on the `Run workflow` button, and selecting the `main` branch.
+3. Then, you can manually run the ZMediumToMarkdown GitHub action by going to the `Actions` tab in your GitHub repository, selecting the `ZMediumToMarkdown` action, clicking on the `Run workflow` button, and selecting the `main` branch.

-3. Please **wait for the action to download, convert, and commit your posts to your repository (note that the first run may be slow)**.
+4. ⌛️ Please wait for the action to download and convert all Medium posts from the specified username, and commit the posts to your repository.

-4. After the `ZMediumToMarkdown` action has completed, another action called `Automatic Build` **will start automatically, you should also wait for this action to finish running**.
+5. ⌛️ Please wait for the `Automatic Build` and `pages-build-deployment` actions will also need to finish before making any further changes, and that they will start automatically once the ZMediumToMarkdown action has completed.

-5. Go to the `Settings` section of your GitHub repository and select `Pages`, In the `Branch` field, select `gh-pages`, and leave `/(root)` selected as the default.
-Click `Save` and **wait for the `Pages build and deployment` action to finish**.
+6. Go to the `Settings` section of your GitHub repository and select `Pages`, In the `Branch` field, select `gh-pages`, and leave `/(root)` selected as the default.
+Click `Save`, you can also find the URL for your GitHub page at the top of the page.

-6. You will obtain the GitHub Pages URL (e.g. `https://github.com/ZhgChgLi/zhgchgli.github.io/`) based on Step 5 (Show in `Settings` -> `Pages`).
-After all actions have completed, you can go to the URL and view the result.
+7. ⌛️ Please wait the `Pages build and deployment` action to finish.

-After all is done, you can visit your `xxx.github.io` page to check the results or use `bundle exec jekyll serve` in your terminal for local testing.🎉
+8.  🎉 After all actions are completed, you can visit your xxx.github.io page to verify that the results are correct.
+Congratulations! 🎉

-*If you cannot find the `gh-pages` option in the `Branch` field on the `Settings` -> `Pages`, please make sure you have followed steps 1 to 4 carefully and that all actions have completed successfully.
+*To avoid expected Git conflicts or unexpected errors, please follow the steps carefully and in order, and be patient while waiting for each action to complete.

+*Note that the first time running may take longer.

 *If you open the URL and notice that something is wrong, such as the web style being missing, please ensure that your configuration in the `_config.yml` file is correct.

-Alternatively, you can set the base_url to your repository name in that file.
+***Please refer to the 'Things to Know' and 'Troubleshooting' sections below for more information.**

 ## Configuration